 Safety of the passengers and the frontline staff is the primary concern of the Group.
 As a responsible public transport service provider, the management believes that safety is the cornerstone to business success.
 The Group is committed to providing safe, comfortable and reliable journeys to our passengers.
-The safety of its operations is enhanced by ways of continuous training and education, and comprehensive maintenance programmes.
+The safety of its operations is enhanced by ways of continuous training and education, regular checks and comprehensive maintenance programmes.

 The Group organised courses and seminars on road safety throughout the year, which helped to raise safety and risk awareness and improve work practices of our staff.
 Some of these courses and seminars were co-organised by the Group and the Traffic Division of the Hong Kong Police Force.
-To enforce safety guidelines and cultivate a professional and responsible driving attitude among captains, the Group has adopted stringent code of conduct and captains' guidelines, conducted spot checks and arranged inspection personnel disguised as passengers to make timely reports for any misbehaviour of the captains.
+To enforce safety guidelines and cultivate a professional and responsible driving attitude among captains, the Group has adopted stringent code of conduct and captains' guidelines, conducted spot checks and arranged inspection personnel disquised as passengers to make timely reports for any misbehaviour of the captains.
+The Group also checks the validity of the captains' driving licences half-yearly.
 These programmes were designed to minimise the occurrence of accidents as we are committed to maintaining a low accident rate.
 Tips to passengers are also posted at prominent locations inside the minibuses to remind the passengers of the safety on board.